Off-Road driving lessons for kids with Land Rover. That sounds interesting, right?

 Trying Out Off-Road Driving Lessons for Kids

-Start Off-Road provides Land Rover-approved off-road driving lessons for kids 11 to 17.
+Start Off-Road provides Land Rover-approved off-road driving lessons for kids aged 11 to 17.
 They’ll get the chance to drive a super fancy Range Rover around an off-road course.
 Depending on the age of the child and the length of the lesson, they might be driving up and down hills, doing agility exercises, splashing through muddy paths and small streams, and through ginormous ditches.

 Back to yesterday.
-The off-road driving lessons for kids cost £100/hour plus an extra £19 for an in-car camera that produces a really cute video split-screen showing the child driving, and the road ahead.
+The off-road driving lessons cost £100/hour plus an extra £19 for an in-car camera that produces a really cute video split-screen showing the child driving, and the road ahead.
 Lessons can be bought in 30 or 60 minute blocks.

 What to Expect from your Off-Road Driving Lesson